JetBrains-Research/TestSpark/README.md

 ![Cached Tests for Method](readme-images/gifs/caching.gif)

 ### Test validation
 Tests which are no longer representative of the current state of the code under test are dropped from the cache, as they are no longer valid.
 We have 2 types of cache validation - static and dynamic validation.
 Static validation removes tests from cache by analysing the structure of the methods inside a class.
 If a method is modified, the tests covering it would be invalidated.
-Furthermore, it ignores whitespace changes, formatting inside a method and also reordering methods inside a class.Dynamic invalidation comes after static invalidation and verifies that all tests in the cache are still valid by running each of them.
+Furthermore, it ignores whitespace changes, formatting inside a method and also reordering methods inside a class.
+Dynamic invalidation comes after static invalidation and verifies that all tests in the cache are still valid by running each of them.
 Failing tests are removed from the cache.

 ### Accessibility Features
 - The plugin supports changing the color for [coverage visualisation](#coverage-visualisation-1) and [killed mutants visualisation](#killed-mutants-visualisation-1) (one setting for both).
-To change the color, go to <kbd>Settings</kbd> > <kbd>Tools</kbd> > <kbd>TestGenie</kbd> > <kbd>TestGenie</kbd> and use the color picker under `Accessibility settings`:\
+To change the color, go to <kbd>Settings</kbd> > <kbd>Tools</kbd> > <kbd>TestGenie</kbd> and use the color picker under `Accessibility settings`:\
 ![Color Picker](readme-images/pngs/colorPicker.png)
 - The plugin has been designed with translation in mind.
 The vast majority of the plugins labels, tooltips, messages, etc. is stored in <kbd>.property</kbd> files.
 For more information on translation, refer to the developer readme.